Split-Community/split_support_tools/split_copier/README.md

 This is a simple tool to copy the Split definitions from one environment to another.

+# Getting Started
+Please update your nodeJS to at least version v14.21

 ## Project setup
 ```
 npm install